js044/ccm_docs/content/docs/issue-cycles.md

 ---

 # Issue Cycles
 Each issue cycle, regardless of length, follows a similar process.
 The timeline should be determined before implementing these steps.

 # Theme Selection
 Each issue has a theme intended to help guide submitters wondering what we're looking for.
 These themes are voted on in a multi-step process.

-1. The Editorial Director (or other EBM) creates a collaborative presentation for interested staff and server members to contribute brief ideas.
-An example of a presentation like this is [here](https://docs.google.com/presentation/d/1Y7PGGkVPwsR1SBsrSircvuLiwKJprFXcA8P5TSx55C8/edit?usp=sharing).
+1. The Editor-in-chief (or another Editorial Board member) creates a thread in the Discord server for staff members to pitch their ideas.
-2. The Editorial Director makes a poll based on contributed answers.
+2. After this, the EIC makes a poll based on contributed answers.
 The poll should be accessible to all server members and allow people to select up to three favorite themes.
-3. The top three results are then presented to the public for voting.
-There should be an Instagram poll, a Twitter poll, and a Mailchimp poll all soliciting people's feedback.
+3. The top two (or three) results are then presented to the public for voting.
+There should be an Instagram poll, an X poll, and a poll code featured in the newsletter and on our website.
-4. The Editorial Assistant will write an announcement based on whatever theme wins.
+4. The Writing Editor will write an announcement based on whatever theme wins.

 # Submissions
 After the theme is selected and announced, we open submissions for our current issue.
-Submitters use Google Forms to submit.
-Submissions are currently **closed**.
+Submitters use Tally.so to submit their work.
+We've also used Google Forms in the past, but due to embedding issues, we moved away from it.
+Instead, we use a Zapier integration to send Tally.so submissions to a shared Google Drive folder for easier bulk download.

 ## Submission Categories
 Here at CCM, we’ve branded ourselves as more than a literary magazine.
 We aim to reach beyond traditional definitions of art and writing.
 So, we've reimagined artistic categories as the following:

 {{< columns >}}